 You can have a meaningful connection, but if you’re on two totally different pages when it comes to sex, neither of you are ever going to be happy.
 For a sexual relationship to prosper, you need to be pleasing her and she needs to be pleasing you.

 - One of You Is Always Trying to Change the Other

 No one likes it when someone else tries to change them.
 It places stress on both of you and thus, the whole relationship.
-Not only does it cause stress, it can also cause resentment and resentment is toxic.
+Not only does it cause stress, but it can also cause resentment and resentment are toxic.
 So if one or both of you is always trying to change the other one, what do you do?

 Solution: Accept that the other person is who they are and demand the same.